skule/skule.ca/finances/levies.md

 The referendum occurs in March.
 A simple majority of engineering students who voted must vote for the levy to pass.
 A campaigning period will be provided under the campaigning rules in <a href="https://skule.github.io/bylaws/bylaw-3.html">Bylaw 3</a>.
 If the referendum is passed, the levy will come into effect next academic year.

-> This is the second half of this web page and contains information on maintaining levies.
+> This half of this web page contains information on maintaining levies.

 ## What happens after my funding is approved?